Schedule I, II, III, IV and V Drugs in Tampa, FL

 - Robitussin and similar cough suppressants

 - Antidiarrheal drugs

 Selling, manufacturing, delivering or possessing with the intent to commit any of these acts is a second degree felony if the drug offense involves certain Schedule I and Schedule II drugs.
 Some of the drugs that could warrant a second degree felony charge include heroin, GHB, codeine and methadone.

 Selling, manufacturing, delivering or possessing with the intent to commit any of these acts is a third degree felony if the drug offense involved certain drugs from Schedules I through IV.
-These drugs could include cannabis, peyote, Parepectolin and anabolic steroids, for example.
+These drugs could include cannabis, peyote, Parepectolin and anabolic steroids.
+For those facing such charges in Florida, consulting a Tampa drug possession attorney can be crucial for navigating the legal system.
 Schedule V drug offenses are typically charged as first degree misdemeanors.

 First degree felony drug offenses typically involve drugs that fall under the Schedule I category, but not all Schedule I drug use constitutes a first degree felony charge.
-If you are arrested for selling, manufacturing, delivering, etc. more than ten grams of a drug listed under subsection A or B of the Schedule I category, you could face a first degree felony charge.
+If you are arrested for selling, manufacturing, delivering, etc. more than ten grams of a drug listed under subsection A or B of the Schedule I category, consulting an Attorney for drug crimes in Tampa, FL is advisable, as you could face a first degree felony charge.

 Tampa Drug Crime Attorney for Your Defense